FeatureBaseDB/www/content/blog/secret-sauce.md

 securely and durably - it should be persisted to disk, and preferably replicated in multiple physical locations.
 On the other hand, today's databases are also in charge of making the data they store available and queryable in every way imaginable as quickly as possible.
-Consistency and availability are typically difficult^(footnote: impossible) to achieve simultaneously, and high speed and multi-region durability are similarly antagonistic.
+These goals are difficult, and in some cases impossible to realize simultaneously.
 Our vision is to separate these responsibilities into two pieces of software each of which can do its own job well.

 We're really just starting this journey, and there are still a lot of unanswered questions.
 It isn't always clear how to model one's data in Pilosa, or how to